HSBC snubbed SME loan plan for financial reasons

-LONDON HSBC decided to opt out of Britain's new scheme to boost the supply of bank lending to smaller and medium-sized enterprises (SMEs) for financial reasons.
+LONDON HSBC (HSBA.L) (0005.HK) decided to opt out of Britain's new scheme to boost the supply of bank lending to smaller and medium-sized enterprises (SMEs) for financial reasons.

 HSBC said on Tuesday that while it supported government moves to get more credit flowing to business, the nature of its funding base and the way the scheme was structured made it difficult to participate.